Fused Spatial Point Process Intensity Estimation with Varying Coefficients on Complex Constrained Domains

 \subsection{Composite Likelihoods}

-To estimate the parameter $\bbeta$ in \eqref{eq1}, one commonly used method is to construct unbiased estimating equations and obtain estimators by maximizing the corresponding composite likelihoods.
-The Poisson based composite log-likelihood function \citep{waagepetersen2007estimating} or the logistic based composite log-likelihood function \citep{baddeley2014logistic} have been used widely in the literature, which are respectively given by
+To estimate $\bbeta$ in \eqref{eq1}, one commonly used method is to construct unbiased estimating equations and obtain estimators by maximizing the corresponding composite likelihoods.
+The Poisson based composite log-likelihood function \citep{waagepetersen2007estimating} and the logistic based composite log-likelihood function \citep{baddeley2014logistic} have been used widely in the literature, which are respectively given by

-where $\{u_1,\cdots,u_n\}$ denotes a set of realizations of a point process, and $\delta(u)$ is a non-negative real-valued function.
-When the point process is a Poisson process, the Poisson based composite log-likelihood function in \eqref{eq:PL0} is identical to the full log-likelihood function.
-For other point process models, the use of composite likelihood can be justified by the theory of estimating functions \citep{guan2006composite}.
-It can be shown that the estimators obtained by maximizing both Poisson based and logistic based composite log-likelihoods are the solutions to the two corresponding unbiased estimating equations for $\bbeta$.
+where $\{u_1,\cdots,u_m\}$ denotes a set of realizations of a point process, and $\delta(u)$ is a non-negative real-valued function.
+When point process is a Poisson process, the Poisson based composite log-likelihood function in \eqref{eq:PL0} is identical to the full log-likelihood function.
+For other point processes models, the use of composite likelihood can be justified by the theory of estimating functions \citep{guan2006composite}.
+It can be shown \citep[see, e.g.,][]{guan2006composite,choiruddin2018convex} that the estimators obtained by maximizing both Poisson based and logistic based composite log-likelihood are the solution to the two corresponding unbiased estimating equations for $\bbeta$.

 Nevertheless, the composite likelihood based inference produces a less efficient estimator compared with the full likelihood based estimator, due to the loss of information incurred when only using the first-order moment property of the point process.
 To improve its efficiency, several methods have been developed to carefully select the weights when combining composite likelihood terms \citep{guan2010weighted}.
 For simplicity, we only consider the unweighted composite likelihoods in the paper, but remark that the methods can be potentially generalized to the use of weighted composite likelihoods.